gremlin-master/ElementaryOS-BaseBox/README.md

 1. Remove a maybe already existing basebox: `vagrant box remove ElementaryOS`
 1. Add the created box to vagrant with: `vagrant box add ElementaryOS .\ElementaryOS.box`
 ![Adding the box to vagrant](images/vagrant_add_box.png)
-1. Create a new vagrant project with the ElementaryOS box as base: `vagrant init -m ElementaryOS`
+1. Create a new vagrant project with the ElementaryOS basebox: `vagrant init -m ElementaryOS`
 1. Open the vagrantfile
 1. Add the following: